Call or text (502) 528-7273 Serving Kentucky & Southern Indiana

 • Demolition permit — contact your county building department.
 Most Indiana counties require a demolition permit.

-• Asbestos inspection — homes built before 1980 may contain asbestos in siding, insulation, or flooring.
+• Asbestos inspection — homes built before 1980 may contain asbestos (the EPA requires inspection before demolition) in siding, insulation, or flooring.
 Indiana law requires an asbestos inspection before demolition, and removal must be done by a licensed abatement contractor.

 • Utility disconnection — make sure all utilities (electric, gas, water, septic) are properly disconnected before demolition.